IdeaScale: History

 In 2022, the company hired a new executive, Nick Jain, to take over for retiring CEO Rob Hoehn.
-Nick is a serial executive who graduated as a Baker Scholar from Harvard Business School previously co-led two companies.
-Under the new leadership team, IdeaScale achieved the dual success of both increased profitability and headcount growth.

 Features

 Users create a profile on IdeaScale and once they are members of a community, they can submit ideas, comment and vote on other ideas, and the most popular ideas are prioritized at the top based on the number of votes the idea receives.
 Once a promising idea has been identified, the software allows teams to form around the idea.
 The team can add more information to the idea, refine it, propose it to leadership and the best ones are selected using sophisticated decision matrix capabilities.

 The company uses the freemium model of engagement, offering free communities on an open basis and additional, customized functionality to paying clients.